anhuaxiang/veyrax-mcp/README.md

-Below is a sample **README.md** that you can use on GitHub to introduce and document **VeyraX MCP**.
-Simply copy, paste, and adjust as needed!

----

 # VeyraX MCP

 **Single tool to control them all** — VeyraX MCP is the only connection you need to access all your tools in any MCP-compatible environment.